National New Jersey Day

 Though, this job is a lot less about happy little trees and a lot more about zinc primer and anti-foul paint.
 In fact, there are quite a few things unique to repainting a vessel like the M/V NJ.

-In the photo above of the vessel in dry dock, you can see examples of the many different layers that keep a boat water proof and looking good at the same time.
+In the photo above of the vessel in dry dock, you can see examples of the many different layers that keep a boat waterproof and looking good at the same time.

 As the next layers of coatings are applied, the hull markings will be painted and the final detail added to ensure crisp lines.